Geography of the Bahamas: Climate

 The climate of the Bahama islands is mostly tropical savanna, with two seasons, a hot and wet summer (wet season) and dry winter (dry season).

 During the wet season, which extends from May through October, the climate is dominated by warm, moist tropical air masses as the Bermuda High brings a southeasterly flow from the deep tropics.
 Daily high temperatures are in the 31 °C range, with a dew point temperatures in the 75-77 F range, creating the typical hot and sultry island weather.
 Brief but intense thundershowers are common with thunder and lightning.
 In the wet season, tropical storms and weak tropical lows may also contribute to the seasonal rainfall.

 In the dry season, extending from November through April, the subtropical high retreats, and a mix of drier northeast trade winds and occasional westerlies coming down from the North American mainland impact the Bahamas.
 Sunny, arid conditions prevail in the Bahamas in the dry season, and at times drought conditions can impact farming and agriculture.
 High temperatures during the dry season are in the 25 °C range.

 Annual rainfall averages 132 cm and is usually concentrated in the May–June and September–October periods.
 Rainfall often occurs in short-lived, fairly intense, but brief thundershowers accompanied by strong gusty winds, followed by a return to clear skies.

 Winds are predominantly easterly throughout the year but tend to become northeasterly from October to April and southeasterly from May to September.
 These winds seldom exceed twenty-four kilometres per hour except during hurricane season.
 Although the hurricane season officially lasts from June to November, most hurricanes in the Bahamas occur between July and October.
 The strongest storm to strike the country was Hurricane Andrew in 1992, until Hurricane Dorian struck in 2019.
 Damage was estimated at US$250 million and mainly affected agricultural products.

 The most intense hurricane to strike the Bahamas was Hurricane Dorian in 2019, with wind gusts of up to 355 km/h being recorded.
-84 people died (74 of which were from the Bahamas), and there was catastrophic damage to buildings, homes, and boats, and sometimes complete destruction.
+84 people died (74 of whom were from the Bahamas), and there was catastrophic damage to buildings, homes, and boats, and sometimes complete destruction.
 Preliminary damage estimates are in the US$7 billion range.